John Legend: Early life and education

 John Roger Stephens was born on December 28, 1978, in Springfield, Ohio.
 He is the second eldest of four children of Phyllis Elaine (née Lloyd), a seamstress, and Ronald Lamar Stephens, a factory worker at International Harvester.
 His father was a drummer, while "his mother sang and directed the church choir, and his grandmother was the church organist".

 In 2004, Legend stated that his parents were divorced for 12 years before reuniting.
 Legend was homeschooled by his mother.
-He began playing the piano at age 4.
-At the age of 7, he performed with his church choir.
+He began playing the piano at the age of four.
+At the age of seven, he performed with his church choir.
 Because of his academic talent, he skipped two grades.

-At the age of 12, Legend entered North High School in Springfield, Ohio, and graduated salutatorian.
+At the age of 12, Legend attended North High School in Springfield, Ohio, and graduated salutatorian.
 At the age of 15, Legend won a Black History Month essay competition sponsored by McDonald's, following the prompt "How do you intend to make Black history?" with an essay about how he intended to be a successful musician.

 At the age of 16, he enrolled at the University of Pennsylvania in Philadelphia, where he served as president and musical director of the co-ed jazz and pop a cappella group, the Counterparts.
 His lead vocals on the group's recording of Joan Osborne's "One of Us", written by fellow University of Pennsylvania alum Eric Bazilian of the Hooters, received critical acclaim, landing the song on the track list of the 1998 Best of Collegiate a Cappella compilation CD.
 Legend was also a member of the Sphinx Senior Society, one of Penn's undergraduate senior societies, and Onyx Senior Honor Society.
 While at Penn, Legend was introduced to American singer Lauryn Hill by a mutual friend; Hill hired him to play piano on "Everything Is Everything", a song from her album The Miseducation of Lauryn Hill.
 He graduated magna cum laude with a bachelor's degree in English, with an emphasis on African-American literature in 1999.